 David Pinkus

-David Pinkus joined Bruegel as an Affiliate fellow in May 2023.
+David Pinkus joined Bruegel in May 2023, working as an Affiliate Fellow until May 2025.
 He is an applied economist with a strong interest in social welfare policies, as well as the intersection of financial markets and the real economy.

 His work focuses on the challenges social security systems face due to an ageing population.
 He is also interested in the wider economic effects of funded pension systems and institutional investors.
 From 2014 to 2016, he worked as a consultant at the OECD’s Long-Term Investment Project, researching policies to enable institutional investors to finance infrastructure under a G20 mandate.